STUDENT & FACULTY LAB SAFETY TRAINING

 Faculty/Staff: What you need to know about your responsibilities

-- the safety of their own students working anywhere else…unless responsibility has been formally transferred to another faculty/staff member
+- The safety of their researchers when using other spaces, unless responsibility has been formally transferred to another faculty/staff member

 Specifically, this means ensuring all employees, visitors, and students under supervision…